brianfoshee/100-Days-of-SwiftUI/README.md

 right now at least @AppStorage doesn’t make it easy to handle storing complex objects such as Swift structs

+Codable

+Codable: a protocol specifically for archiving and unarchiving data

+When working with a type that only has simple properties – strings, integers, Booleans, arrays of strings, and so on – the only thing we need to do to support archiving and unarchiving is add a conformance to Codable

 # Day 35
 23 April
 https://www.hackingwithswift.com/100/swiftui/35